Connect :: Extend :: Enrich

 - Seminars – both peer and specialist review seminars where portfolios, projects and papers are collaboratively reviewed and critiqued.

 All three pathways will provide for the development of professional competences as described in the Level 8 of the NSQF.

 Students graduating from Srishti will develop, in addition to the Level 8 skill requirements the following capabilities:

 - Demonstrate comprehensive understanding of a chosen area of knowledge and ability to communicate the same through a paper/exhibition written/worked as part of their theory and seminar courses.

 - Question and extend known skill sets to develop a practice and ability to demonstrate your skills through studios and charettes.

 - Self study, autonomy and creative problem solving through projects

 - Teamwork and management in response to design briefs' - through charettes and projects

-These Masters program will lead to careers that may culminate in positions such as Chief Design Officers, Creative Directors, Independent Artists or Filmmakers.
+The Masters programs following the PGDP will lead to careers that may culminate in positions such as Chief Design Officers, Creative Directors, Independent Artists or Filmmakers.
 Alternatively ideas developed within the Masters could be presented for funding as startups.